The hamster wheel is turning.

 We're going to talk about *theming* your days.

-Theming starts by grouping your conscious (and non-so-conscious) daily activities into like-categories—one of the most productive habits you can get into.
+Theming starts by grouping your conscious (and not-so-conscious) daily activities into like-categories—one of the most productive habits you can get into.

-I'll use a recent observation during a personal woe to detail the importance of theming.
+I'll use an observation during a personal woe a couple years ago now to detail the importance of theming.

 Let's take my incisional hernia specialist, for example.